 Metro mayors are part of the government's devolution agenda, and play a central role in providing a vision for their region.

-Almost 12 million people across eight English regions have a metro mayor, meaning elections this May will directly impact a significant percentage of the population.
+Almost 12 million people across eight English regions have a metro mayor, meaning elections in May directly impacted a significant percentage of the population.

 We've created tailored Climate Action Plans for each metro mayoral region.
-Whether you're part of a Climate Action group or an interested constituent, use the plan to lobby candidates on climate in the run up to the elections.
+Whether you're part of a Climate Action group or an interested constituent, use the plan to make sure your newly elected metro mayor prioritises climate.

 The Senedd (Welsh Parliament) is responsible for the vast majority of policies and legislation relating to climate.

-The May 2021 Senedd elections will set the course of climate action in Wales for the next 5 years, with all 60 members up for election.
-This makes it an important moment for every supporter and activist in Wales.
+The May 2021 Senedd elections will set the course of climate action in Wales for the next 5 years, with all 60 members elected.